allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 Before continuing:

 - Open `03-proposal/report.html`.
-The source counts are the inventoried S3 NPY bytes divided by four.
-Compare them with the exact proposed counts after whole-object sampling and with the targets.
-Click each source and check every category and lower group for its token change, effective repetition factor, per-object repetition range, repeated and dropped NPY counts, and total object uses.
+Compare the inventoried source counts with the exact proposed counts after whole-object sampling and with the targets.
+Click through source family, subcategory, category, and lower group; check token changes, effective repetition factors, per-object repetition ranges, repeated and dropped NPY counts, and total object uses.
 - In `03-proposal/proposal-summary.json`, confirm the source, proposed, and target totals; token change from the source; destination; unit count; and largest working set are acceptable.